kennyhyun/linuxdev/README.md

     - Windows
         1. Install host dependencies and dev tools
             - Open powershell as Admin and run `setup.ps1`
+              - `Set-ExecutionPolicy RemoteSigned` is required if you have never run
             - This might require rebooting.
         1. Bootup vagrant with provision
             - Open terminal (git bash) and run `bootstrap.sh`